gonfva/gonfva.github.io/content/en/blog/2013-07-19-ikea-vs-greenwich.md

 date: 2013-07-19T12:16:35
 comments: false
 categories: London
+tags:
+  - London
+  - Personal
 ---

 This post started as a way of comparing different ways of managing customer relationships.
 It ended up as rant, but I'm not going to delete it.
 But I will write another post in the future with some suggestions.

-<b>A good experience: IKEA.</b><br />I recently bought some furniture from IKEA, using their online services in the UK.
+<b>A good experience: IKEA.</b>
+I recently bought some furniture from IKEA, using their online services in the UK.
 The furniture was delivered on Friday morning, and in the evening I discovered that there was package less than expected.

 I contacted their [online customer service](http://www.ikea.com/ms/en_GB/customer_service/contact_us/contact.html) that evening, and received an automated reply that my comment had been received and that they aimed to reply it in three days.
 I could have contacted them on the phone, but I didn't use do it while I was in Spain and in English it's more difficult for me.